HomeSite Map

 (John Lennon – Paul McCartney)

-'Hit' songs were those they wrote under inspiration with the intention of them becoming popular by The Beatles.
-They would labor over these songs, sometimes "eyeball to eyeball," in search of the right chord, melody line or harmony.
+"Hit" songs were those they wrote under inspiration with the intention of them becoming popular by The Beatles.
+John and Paul would labor over these songs, sometimes "eyeball to eyeball," in search of the right chord, melody line or harmony.
 They would bring them into the studio with brazen confidence that this was the next million-seller for the group.

 Songwriting History